Energy Sparks for schools

 Independent schools (private)

 The basic package provides a publicly visible dashboard in line with all state schools.
-If you would like your school’s energy use data to be private, and only accessible to logged in users, this can be requested at an extra charge of £75 per year.
+If you would like your school’s energy use data to be private, and only accessible to logged in users, this can be requested at an extra charge of £75 + VAT per year.
 Our recommendation is to opt to have your energy data publicly visible to maximise engagement across your pupils and staff team.

 Participating schools and adult users confirm their agreement with Energy Sparks’ Terms and Conditions as part of their initial account set up process.